inabikarilibrary/inalib/inapedia/players/french/mathiuze.md

 Mathiuze is a French :fr: player, maining Chain.
 He is notably one of the few Chain players in France.
+He was part of the "old generation" of French players.

 ## Achievements